wely/DevCamp/HOL/node/03-azuread-office365/README.md

     ![image](./media/image-006.png)

 1. A key is generated for you.
 Save this, as you will not be able to retrieve it in the future.
 This key will become the `AAD_CLIENT_SECRET` environment variable.
+Click the **Save** button at the bottom of the page.

     ![image](./media/image-007.png)